jess-duong/data-ethics-foundations/README.md

 ## Context

-These exercises provide the analytical and ethical foundation supporting the more comprehensive projects in my portfolio (GameCo, Influenza Staffing, Rockbuster, Instacart).
+These exercises provide the analytical and ethical foundation supporting the more comprehensive projects in my portfolio.
 They demonstrate competency in statistical methods, forecasting techniques, and responsible data practices.

 ---